-The City of Rochester plans to support a range of anti-poverty efforts in PY 2022.
+The City of Rochester plans to support a range of anti-poverty efforts in PY 2023.
 High school equivalency testing, supplied by the Dover Adult Learning Center, will be funded, as the City of Rochester continues to recognize the value of investing in education for ensuring residents' long-term advancement out of poverty.
-MY TURN provides vocational skills training, transportation and child care assistance, and paid internship opportunities for lower-income young adults.